-BUS NOTES
+BUS NOTES/CHANGES IN TRANSPORTATION

 Each student has a designated pick-up and drop-off point when riding on the Home-to-School Transportation Program provided by the District.
-Only the parent, legal guardian, or a person designated on the student emergency card can call to request a different drop off location.
-The school requests that these calls be received by our office no later than 11:00 a.m. on the day the change in drop-off location is requested.
-A note will be generated by our office staff to inform the bus driver of this change and a copy will be given to the student.
+Each student also has a designated mode of transportation home when not riding the bus.
+Only the parent, legal guardian, or a person designated on the student emergency card can call to request a different drop off location, or change in transportation, i.e. pickup or bus.

+The school requests any changes to the drop-off location, or from bus to pick up, be received by our office no later than 11:00am on the day the change is requested.
+A note will be generated by our office staff to inform the bus driver, and teacher, of this change and a copy will be given to the student.
+Buses depart at 1:20pm each Monday and 2:30pm each Tuesday-Friday.